dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies14](/images/goalies14.png)

-It's obvious from the concentration of red to the mid-right, a ton of really highly correllated variables are driving PC1.
-Investigating the top variables in PC1 using rotation shows it makes sense they're correllated:
+It's obvious from the concentration of red to the mid-right, a ton of really highly correlated variables are driving PC1.
+Investigating the top variables in PC1 using rotation shows it makes sense they're correlated:
 ```r
 sort(pc$rotation[ ,1], decreasing = TRUE)
 #       SA__1           SA           SV           FA           CA          MIN           GP